Key Stage 3

-These two separate GCSEs are delivered by the same teacher and all pupils will follow the AQA GCSE Specification course for both English Language and English Literature.
+The two separate IGCSEs are delivered by the same teacher and all pupils will follow the CIE IGCSE syllabi for both English Language and English Literature.
 This will provide the opportunity to study a range of excellent fiction and non-fiction.

-AQA English Language - Eligible for grades 9-1
+CIE First Language English - Eligible for grades 9-1

 Paper 2 Examination: (Reading Passages - extended) 50% of IGCSE.